Deekshachauhan11/Small-feature-using-JS/README.md

-Make small feature using radial gradient.
+Create spot light effect using radial gradient and mousemove event.